ja11sop/std-filesystem-relative/papers/DXXXX.md

 **6 Header <filesystem> synopsis [fs.filesystem.synopsis]**

-by adding the operational functions after `canonical`:
+by adding the operational functions shown in the appropriate alphabetical order:

 ----
 ```cpp